Borawan and Dampalitan: Beach-Bumming in Padre Burgos, Quezon (updated)

 The beach front was our boat’s jumping-off point to other beach destinations in the area.

 The beach in Dampalitan is not outstandingly beautiful but it is nice and laid-back and offers a peaceful retreat from the crowded beaches of overdeveloped tourist spots such as Boracay.
-After a short rest under the coconut palms, we were soon swimming and snorkeling within an area protected by netting to keep jellyfish out (Leo absent-mindedly left the protective covering of this net to take pictures of the beach and instantly got stung by a jellyfish that left a long, painful mark on his leg.)
+During our first visit here we swam and snorkeled within an area protected by netting to keep jellyfish out (Leo absent-mindedly left the protective covering of this net to take pictures of the beach and instantly got stung by what probably was a deadly box jellyfish that left a long, painful mark on his leg.)
 Snorkeling is not outstanding here with only a few fishes visible.
-It seems the corals have been destroyed by illegal fishing.
+A lot of the corals have unfortunately been destroyed by illegal fishing.
 Dampalitan is really more for swimming and just lazing around.

-We also took a stroll around the island and observed a cove lined with mangrove trees to the right of the main beach where we had lunch.
+We also took a stroll around the island and observed a cove lined with mangrove trees to the right of the main beach where our boat had docked.
 The cove is covered with pebbles and to get a proper swim one has to move out from shore several meters more, but it was a beautiful subject for photography.
 Beyond the cove lies an even longer stretch of beach.

 If you’re coming from Manila, take the South Luzon Expressway and exit through Santo Tomas bound for Lucena City.
 You’ll pass by San Pablo City, Laguna then Tiaong, Candelaria and Sariaya in that order.
 At Sariaya the main road forks to Tayabas and Lucena City.
 Take the latter.
 A few kilometers before Lucena City proper, take the Lucena Diversion Road towards Pagbilao.
 (Tip: Follow the signs to Bicol until you reach Pagbilao.)
 Follow along this road until you reach another fork leading to Bicol on the left and to Padre Burgos on the right just after the TESDA school.
 The road to Padre Burgos is marked by an arch that says “Welcome to Bondoc Peninsula.”
 From this welcome arch it is just 15 – 20 minutes of driving through a scenic, winding road before you reach the town proper of Padre Burgos.